openbmc/docs/designs/software-update-for-multiple-devices.md

 1. To reduce the risk of image type detection the field "ImageType" could be added as optional in the MANIFEST file.
-2. Multi-host machines could add the optional field "TargetHosts" to clear say which set of devices/hosts the flashing will be applied.
+2. Multi-host machines could add the optional field "TargetHosts" to clear say which set of devices/hosts the software update will be applied.

 Example: